Answers For NV Energy’s Residential Solar Checklist

 What are the consequences and remedies for the hardware warranty if the hardware manufacturer goes out of business?

-When a manufacturer goes bankrupt your coverage may go with it.
-To protect against this possibility you can do one of three different things.
+When a manufacturer goes bankrupt, the coverage may go with it.
+To protect against this possibility, you can do one of three different things.

-Pre-solar Installation Questions Nevadans Want Answered
+Nevadan Pre-solar Installation Questions

-What safety standards must be followed and who provides oversight?
+What safety standards must be followed, and who provides oversight?

 In 2017 the Clean Energy States Alliance presented a guide for solar standards.
 This guide has installation, licensing, and equipment standard recommendations.